joanna-miller/calculator/README.md

 ## Description

-_A very basic calculator app, made to practice some JavaScript basics during our second week at Epicodus_
+_A very basic calculator app, made to practice some JavaScript basics during our second week at Epicodus.
+Can add, subtract, multiply, and divide.
+Can also convert temperatures between farenheit and celsius._

 ## Setup/Installation Requirements